10 Ways To Improve The Gut Microbiome

 First of all, to limit damage, it is important to eat an anti-inflammatory diet that limits toxin exposure and that excludes common food sensitivities.
 For additional support, sipping on bone broth throughout the day can be very beneficial.

 You can make your own, buy it at many grocery stores, or try a bone broth or collagen protein powder.
 Some other great nutrients for supporting a healthy gut lining are aloe vera, L-glutamine, and deglychrrhizinated licorice.
-I have a specially formulated gut healing formula that combines all of these things that has helped many of my patients with severe digestive issues.
+I have a specially formulated gut healing formula that combines all of these things and has helped many of my patients with severe digestive issues.

 Get Dirty